BasedHardware/omi/README.md

 * No illegal content or activities
 * Follow copyright laws
 * Use appropriate language and avoid offensive content
 * No NSFW content.
-Results must be appropriate dor a xhild of 10 yrs ￼
+Results must be appropriate for a child
 * Prompt should conform to the examples already in the repository
 * Icons should be no greater than 500 pixels by 500 pixels  ￼￼